 The two tip-tilt signals are generated by the CPU in response to a pair of shear camera signals that arrive via the wireless ethernet link.
 The CPU programs two D/A converters on an analog I/O board accordingly, which generate a pair of voltages, each between 0 and 4V.
-These are then amplified and offset to the range of -10 to 110V that the tip-tilt actuator requires.
+These are transferred to a separate board where each of these two signals drives two programmable high voltage power supply modules (EMCO CA02P-5) to generate two anti-phase outputs, 0 to 150V, to drive the piezos of the tip tilt actuators.